Metrizable uniform spaces: Classical theory

 \begin{proof}[(b)] Obviously, a product of AEU's is an AEU; in particular, the Hilbert cube $I^\infty$ is an AEU.
 On the other hand, it is well-known that every compactum embeds in $I^\infty$.
 Hence every A[N]R($\mathcal{CM}$) is a [neighborhood] retract of $I^\infty$, and therefore (similarly to the proof of (a)) it is an A[N]EU. \end{proof}

-\begin{remark} The implication A[N]R($\mathcal{SMCU}$)\imp A[N]E($\mathcal{SMCU}$) in (a) could be alternatively proved using an embedding into the nonseparable space $U(dY,I)$, where $dY$ is the discrete uniform space of the cardinality of $Y$ (see Remark \ref{A.2*}(i)).
+\begin{remark} The implication A[N]R($\mathcal{SMCU}$)\imp A[N]E($\mathcal{SMCU}$) in (a) could be alternatively proved by embedding into $U(Y,I)$ (see Remark \ref{A.2*}(i)).
 The full assertion of (a) could be alternatively proved using the Banach--Mazur Theorem (see Remark \ref{A.2*}(ii). \end{remark}